 Seminar is open to any student that wants to enhance their leadership skills.
 The seminar is based on the best-selling book, The Student Leadership Challenge, and covers 5 leadership principles.

-Seminar work load includes: reading ~30 pages per week in The Student Leadership Challenge, completing a team project, submitting weekly homework assignments (most take about 10-20 minutes to complete), and writing/submitting a personal leadership philosophy paper.
+Seminar work load includes: reading before each class in The Student Leadership Challenge, completing a team project, submitting homework & in-class assignments (most take about 10-20 minutes to complete), and writing/submitting a 2.5-3 page personal leadership philosophy paper.

 Any student who wants to apply to be a resident assistant (RA) at either Miramar or Momentum Village must complete this seminar.
 Completing the seminar does not guarantee an RA position - it is a requirement for a student's application to be complete.